 Learn how to safely use herbicides to benefit natural areas management.
 Careful herbicide applications can be an important tool for stewards managing and restoring natural areas.
 We will discuss the basic herbicide methods and results, including woody plant control, invasive grass control, broadleaf herb control, and other uses of herbicide which can help protect biodiversity in remnant plant communities as well as newly created prairie plantings and woodland restorations.

-Prerequisites: Open to anyone involved or interested in the stewardship of our natural heritage, regardless of prior experience.
-Pesticide operators licences are not required for this class.
+- Prerequisites: Open to anyone involved or interested in the stewardship of our natural heritage, regardless of prior experience.
+Pesticide operator’s license is not required for this class.